Prison Research and Innovation Initiative: Advisory Board

 Michele Deitch holds a joint appointment as a Senior Lecturer at the Lyndon B. Johnson School of Public Affairs and at the University of Texas School of Law.
 She is an attorney with over 30 years of experience working on criminal justice and juvenile justice policy issues with state and local government officials, corrections administrators, judges, and advocates.
 Her areas of specialty include independent oversight of correctional institutions, prison and jail conditions, the management of youth in custody, and juveniles in the adult criminal justice system.
 Prof. Deitch co-chairs the American Bar Association's Subcommittee on Correctional Oversight, and helped draft the ABA's Standards on the Treatment of Prisoners.
 She has authored numerous articles about correctional oversight, including a 50-state inventory of prison oversight models, as well as many reports on juvenile justice that have received national attention.
 Her TEDxtalk, "Why are we trying kids as adults?" was named a TEDxEditor's Pick in January 2015.She has also had a significant impact on public policy through her legislative testimony and work with key legislators, including her work on the Sandra Bland Act in Texas.
 She also chaired the Travis County (TX) Sheriff’s Advisory Committee on the Women’s Jail, which proposed a reimagined, gender-responsive facility for women in the jail.
 She holds degrees from Harvard Law School, Oxford University, and Amherst College.

-Amy Fettig serves as the Deputy Director for the ACLU's National Prison Project (NPP).
-At NPP, she litigates federal class action prison conditions cases under the Eighth Amendment.
+Amy Fettig is Executive Director of The Sentencing Project.
+She previously served as the Deputy Director for the ACLU's National Prison Project (NPP).
+At NPP, she litigated federal class action prison conditions cases under the Eighth Amendment.
 Her practice focuses on claims regarding medical and mental health care in prison, solitary confinement, prison rape, and comprehensive reform in juvenile facilities.
-She also directs the ACLU’s Stop Solitary campaign seeking to end the practice of long-term isolation in our nation’s prisons, jails and juvenile detention centers through public policy reform, legislation, litigation and public education.
+She also directed the ACLU’s Stop Solitary campaign seeking to end the practice of long-term isolation in our nation’s prisons, jails and juvenile detention centers through public policy reform, legislation, litigation and public education.
 Amy is a leading member of the national coalition seeking to end the practice of shackling pregnant women prisoners and works with a wide range of ACLU affiliates on both anti-shackling campaigns and their advocacy strategies around women’s health in prison.
 A national expert on prisoner rights law, she provides technical legal assistance and advice to advocacy groups and lawyers around the country and has served as an Adjunct Professor of Law at Georgetown University Law Center, where she teaches courses on public interest advocacy.
 Prior to law school, Ms. Fettig worked with women prisoners, ex-prisoners and their families in New York City.
 She holds a B.A., with distinction, Carleton College; a Master’s from Columbia University, School of International and Public Affairs; and a J.D. from Georgetown University.
 Ms. Fettig is a member of the New York State Bar (2002) and the Bar for the District of Columbia (2006).

 Jocelyn Fontaine is the Director of Criminal Justice Research at Arnold Ventures. responsible for developing and managing a rigorous research agenda.
 She is committed to the use of rigorous social science methods to change policy and practice and contribute to the public discourse on crime, victimization, and the justice system.
 She identifies research gaps and promising opportunities for research to inform policy reform in the areas of fines and fees, prison reform, community supervision, and reintegration.
 Prior to joining Arnold Ventures, Jocelyn was a senior researcher in the Justice Policy Center at the Urban Institute, where she directed projects on corrections and reentry issues, gun violence, violence reduction programs, and police-community trust-building efforts.
 Jocelyn has significant expertise with multi-site evaluation studies, quantitative and qualitative research methodologies, interfacing with various justice system stakeholders, community groups and affected communities, and translating research evidence into policy and practice.
 Before joining Urban, Fontaine worked on corrections issues under the Pew Charitable Trusts's Public Safety Performance Project after working as a research assistant on violence and victimization issues in the Office of Research and Evaluation at the National Institute of Justice (U.S. Department of Justice).
 Jocelyn received her doctorate in justice and public policy from the School of Public Affairs at the American University and her bachelor's in sociology/criminology from Villanova University.